cjyuan/cyf-notes/SDC-Complexity.md

 We could further improve the performance if we can
   - avoid repeatedly creating the same sub-arrays at line 41 (e.g. use another cache), and
   - create key as (total, a_unique_integer_identifying_the_subarray) instead of as (total, tuple of coins)
      - There are only a small number of different subarrays.
-We can map each subarray to a unique integer.
+We can easily assign each subarray a unique integer.

 ## Improve with Precomputing